guidogagl/physioex/docs/train.md

 ```

 ## Experiments
-Currently, there are two experiments available in the repository:

 - `chambon2018`: This experiment uses the [Chambon2018](https://ieeexplore.ieee.org/document/8307462) model for sleep stage classification.
 - `tinysleepnet`: This experiment uses the [TinySleepNet](https://github.com/akaraspt/tinysleepnet) model for sleep stage classification.
 - `seqsleepnet`: This experiment uses the [SeqSleepNet](https://arxiv.org/pdf/1809.10932.pdf) model for sleep stage classification (time-frequency images as input).